the-lupaxa-project/.github/profile/README.md

 <h2>Who We Are (and Who We’re Not)</h2>

-The Lupaxa Project is an **informal collective** of independent developers and open-source contributors.
+**The Lupaxa Project** is an **informal collective** of independent developers and open-source contributors.
-Some of us are hobbyists, others professionals — but all collaborate voluntarily, outside the bounds of employment or commercial obligation.
+Some of us are hobbyists, others professionals, but all collaborate voluntarily, outside the bounds of employment or commercial obligation.

 - We are **not a company**.
 There’s no office, no boardroom, and no business model.
-- There are no customers, no shareholders — only peers and creators.
+- There are no customers, no shareholders, only peers and creators.
-- There are no product pitches, pipelines, or roadmaps here — just code, shared openly and responsibly.
+- There are no product pitches, pipelines, or roadmaps here, just code, shared openly and responsibly.

 <h2>What We Do</h2>